Forskolin, in particular, shot to popularity after praise from Dr. Oz on his television show.

 - Forskolin comes from a plant called Coleus forskohlii.

-- In theory, forskolin aids weight loss by helping create enzymes called lipase and adenosine.
+- In theory, forskolin aids weight loss by helping create enzymes called lipase and adenylate cyclase.

 What is forskolin?

 Forskolin is a plant supplement derived from the root of a member of the mint family known as the Indian coleus that grows in Thailand, Nepal, and parts of India.

 While forskolin has long been used in folk medicine for asthma treatment and various other ailments, it is marketed nowadays, as a weight loss supplement.

 Forskolin is a weight loss supplement derived from a plant.
 Aiding weight loss is just one of it's medicinal properties.